m-ly/react-call-taker-guide/README.md

 #### General Usage

 - Protect the form route behind authentication
+- implement a top x used call type option to present a user with the current most used forms.

 #### users

-- Finish building users list and implement edit functionality
+- Finish building users list and style the table
+- Implement functionality to delete a user
+- Implement functionality to reset a password

 #### Call Types

 - implement ability to view an individual call type by route
+- style cards for call type buttons

 #### Keywords